Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: Parameter Estimation Result

-Among these five hyper-parameters, the parameter $b$ has an very high estimation accuracy.
+For model-2, the hyper-parameters $\lambda$ and $\alpha$ cannot be precisely recovered, especially in the AKS case.
+Although the bottom plot of Fig.\ref{fig:HyperParaEsti} shows a better precision result for $\alpha$ in the AKS model compared to the AKK model, we believe this is more likely to be a falsely improved result.
+This is because the influence of these two hyper-parameters on the redshift event distribution is minimal and more pronounced in the tail of the distribution.
+Since TianQin can only detect EMRI sources with redshifts smaller than 1.6 for AKS and 2.6 for AKK, respectively, the recovery of information is compromised.
+Consequently, the recovery of other hyper-parameters is also negatively affected.
+For both models, the parameter $b$ has a very high estimation accuracy.
 Its most likely posterior value basically located at the true value and the error bar is too short to be visible in the plot of Fig.\ref{fig:HyperParaEsti}.
 This is because this turning point is located at the most sensitivity band of TianQin, which can also be found in the left plot of Fig.\ref{fig:DetMZDis}.
 From the distribution of the detectable EMRI catalog, we can find a clear break emerges at the turning point.
-In contrast, $\mu_z$ has a relatively low accuracy of estimation, and its most likely posterior value significantly deviates from the true value.
-This is because TianQin cannot detect those EMRI sources with redshift $z>2$, which is shown in the right plot of Fig.\ref{fig:DetMZDis}.
-During the MCMC model search, the optimal model matching doesn't converge in redshift.
-In fact, EMRIs with MBH masses below $10^4 M_\odot$ and above $3\times10^6 M_\odot$ are also very difficult to be detected by TianQin.
-However, the hyper-parameters $\alpha_1$ and $\alpha_2$, which describe the MBH mass distribution in these regions, can be recovered very well.
-This is because EMRIs with MBH masses between $10^4M_\odot$ and $3\times10^6 M_\odot$ are detectable by TianQin, and their distribution tendency is the same as that in the regions mentioned before.